-This depends on several variables of your system, but typically growers can see to change their reservoir whenobserving a PPM increase over time, as well as visual salt buildup in the reservoir.
+This depends on several variables of your system, but typically growers will change their reservoir when observing a PPM increase over time, as well as visual salt buildup in the reservoir.
 Maintaining a proper state of charge of your water, will allow your water to maintain and improve in health over time, and significantly increase its lifespan, and therefore, reduce the need for reservoir changes.

 When using the Automated pH Regulator, many growers observe that their grow can run sufficiently for more time before this PPM rise and salt buildup occurs.
-Depending on the exact system specifications, when using the Automated pH Regulator, some growers find they can go a week or two longer than usual without a need for a reservoir change, whereas others have have run 8 week harvests without any reservoir changes and found this to be sufficient (just topping up water and nutrients as needed).
+Depending on the exact system specifications, when using the Automated pH Regulator, some growers find they can go weeks longer than usual without a need for a reservoir change, whereas others have have run 12 week harvests without any reservoir changes and found this to be sufficient (just topping up water and nutrients as needed).

 This depends on the size of your reservoir, the number of plants in your system (if using a recirculating set-up), and the model/size of Automated pH Regulator you are using.